-9.12.
+1.12.
 How does the five-year requirement compare to previous rates of delivery in Ashfield?

 A total of 2,868 over the first five years (446 a year + 20%) is an average delivery of 574 homes a year.
-This five year requirement of 574 (to be updated to reflect delivery in 2023-25 once known) is significantly above the previous rates of delivery.
+This five-year requirement of 574 (to be updated to reflect delivery in 2023-25 once known) is significantly above the previous rates of delivery.
 It is a 27% uplift on delivery in 2023-24, and significantly more than the delivery data presented above.
 It is not considered that this is realistic.

-9.13.
+1.13.
 Based on the housing trajectory, how many dwellings are expected to be delivered in the first five years following adoption of the Plan?

-This is for the Council to answer but there appears to be an inconsistency between the housing trajectory which suggests 2,970 will be delivered in the first five years post adoption (assuming this was from April 2025) and the five year supply table which states 2,868.
+This is for the Council to answer but there appears to be an inconsistency between the housing trajectory which suggests 2,970 will be delivered in the first five years post adoption (assuming this was from April 2025) and the five-year supply table which states 2,868.

-9.14.
+1.14.
 Having regard to the questions above, will there be a five-year supply of deliverable housing sites on adoption of the Plan?

-No, the calculation has over estimated the supply of windfalls and not provided sufficient evidence to meet the deliverability test set out in the NPPF to be able to count supply from large sites without planning permission.
+No, the calculation has over estimated the supply of windfalls and not provided sufficient evidence to count supply from large sites without planning permission.